felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 quotes later.

 [As an example, here is the latest review I wrote](/latest).
-Feel free to copy my format if you want or create your own.
+Feel free to copy my format if you want or make your own.
 In the end, what matters is that you create a pattern of work that tricks your brain into thinking about these ideas and have them make sense to you.
 You get bonus points if you make this review public and share your notes: not only are you